 Aims and scope

-Comparative Migration Studies (CMS) is an international, peer-reviewed open access journal that provides a platform for articles that focus on comparative research in migration, integration, and ethnic studies.
+Comparative Migration Studies (CMS) is an international, peer-reviewed open access journal that provides a platform for articles that focus on comparative research in migration, integration, and race and ethnic relations.
 It presents readers with an extensive collection of comparative analysis, including studies between countries, groups, levels, and historical periods.
-CMS publishes research based on qualitative, quantitative, and mixed methods and helps promote the theoretical development of migration studies.
-Contributions cover a wide disciplinary angle, from sociology to political science, anthropology to economics and law.
-Topics include: assimilation, migration policies, incorporation policies, governance of migration and integration, ethnic/cultural/religious diversity, migrant rights, gender and migration, migration and citizenship, migration and national identity, migration and security, civic integration, nationalism and migration, and ethnic entrepreneurship.
+CMS publishes research based on qualitative, quantitative, and mixed methods studies.
+Contributions cover a wide disciplinary angle across the social sciences and the humanities.
+We are looking for articles that push present understanding of migration integration, and race and ethnic relations in new conceptual, methodological, and empirical directions.

 Why publish your article in Comparative Migration Studies?

 Comparative Migration Studies's open access policy allows maximum visibility of articles published in the journal as they are available to a wide, global audience.

 Comparative Migration Studies offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
 Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Comparative Migration Studies and SpringerOpen.